 The Bank has two operating lease agreements for its San Francisco branch and administration office and its Walnut Creek loan production office.
-The ROU asset was \$656,968, and lease liability was \$731,042 as of December 31, 2021.
-The ROU asset was \$1,259,466, and the lease liability was \$1,389,313 as of December 31, 2020.
+The ROU asset was \$5,359,960, and lease liability was \$5,591,205 as of December 31, 2022.
+The ROU asset was \$656,968, and the lease liability was \$731,042 as of December 31, 2021.
+ROU assets are recorded in "Accrued interest receivable and other assets" and lease liabilities are recorded in "Accrued interest payable and other liabilities" on the balance sheet.

-The Bank's leases, which are non-cancelable operating leases, have remaining terms ranging from 1 to 4 years.
+The Bank's leases, which are non-cancelable operating leases, have remaining terms ranging from 2 to 11 years.
 Both leases have renewal options of five years.
-After considering relevant economic and operating factors, it was determined that the exercise of the renewal options was not reasonably certain and subsequently is not included in the ROU asset and lease liability as of December 31, 2021 and 2020.
-Lease expense included in "Occupancy" expense totaled \$630,891 and \$630,984 for the years ended December 31, 2021 and 2020, respectively.
+After considering relevant economic and operating factors, it was determined that the exercise of the renewal options was not reasonably certain and subsequently is not included in the ROU asset and lease liability as of December 31, 2022 and 2021.
+Lease expense included in "Occupancy" expense totaled \$670,425 and \$630,891 for the years ended December 31, 2022 and 2021, respectively.

 The Bank estimated the discount rate for each lease based on its estimated incremental borrowing rate at the lease adoption date or commencement date of the lease.
-The assumptions used in calculating the ROU asset and lease liability include the weighted average remaining lease term of 1.62 years and the weighted average discount rate of 1.57% as of December 31, 2021.
+The assumptions used in calculating the ROU asset and lease liability include the weighted average remaining lease term of 10.53 years and the weighted average discount rate of 3.97% as of December 31, 2022, and weighted average remaining lease term of 1.62 years and the weighted average discount rate of 1.57% as of December 31, 2021.